-Similarity of ecohydrologic response across all catchments with non-stationary response is explored by examining the overall relationships of long term mean (1984-2010) annual fractional vegetation cover with annual runoff ratio, precipitation and the Horton index (Troch et al., 2009).
-Horton index, ratio of evapotranspiration to catchment wetting, presents efficiency of catchments in using plant available water and is reflective of water and energy availability in the catchment.
-Horton index ranges between 0 and 1, and incorporates the role of soil and topography in the catchment wetting (Brooks et al., 2011; Troch et al., 2009; Voepel et al., 2011).
-To estimate catchment averaged ET and wetting, the water balance equation (dS/dt = P - O - ET) is used assuming that changes in annual storage (dS/dt) is zero.
+Similarity of ecohydrologic response across all catchments with non-stationary response is explored by examining the overall relationships of long-term mean (1984-2010) annual fractional vegetation cover with annual runoff ratio, precipitation and the Horton index (Troch et al., 2009).
+The Horton index, the ratio of evapotranspiration to catchment wetting, presents efficiency of catchments in using plant available water and is reflective of water and energy availability in the catchment.
+The Horton index ranges between 0 and 1, and incorporates the role of soil and topography in the catchment wetting (Brooks et al., 2011; Troch et al., 2009; Voepel et al., 2011).
+To estimate catchment-averaged ET and wetting, the water balance equation (dS / dt = P - Q - ET) is used assuming that changes in annual storage (dS / dt) are zero:

-$$ET = P - O (2)$$
+$$ET = P - Q \tag{2}$$

-$$W = P - S, (3)$$
+$$W = P - S, \tag{3}$$

-Where P is annual precipitation, Q is the total stream discharge, ET is annual actual evapotranspiration, W is catchment wetting, and S is the quick flow component of stream discharge.
-A one parameter recursive filter of Lyne and Hollick (1979) for baseflow separation is used to estimate quick flow and baseflow components of daily discharge.
+where P is annual precipitation, Q is the total stream discharge, ET is annual actual evapotranspiration, W is catchment wetting and S is the quick flow component of stream discharge.
+A one-parameter recursive filter of Lyne and Hollick (1979) for baseflow separation is used to estimate quick flow and baseflow components of daily discharge: